Vectrex: History

 The Vectrex was conceived by John Ross of Smith Engineering.
-He, Mike Purvis, Tom Sloper, and Steve Marking had gone to Electro-Mavin, a surplus warehouse in Los Angeles.
+Ross, Mike Purvis, Tom Sloper, and Steve Marking had gone to Electro-Mavin, a surplus warehouse in Los Angeles.
 They found a 1-inch cathode-ray tube (CRT) and wondered if a small electronic game could be made of it.
 A demonstration of a vector-drawing cathode-ray tube display was made by connecting the deflection yoke in a standard television to the channels of a stereo amplifier fed with music program material.
 An auxiliary yoke was used to keep the raster television's horizontal fly-back high-voltage system running.
 The demo led to a system originally conceived as a handheld called the Mini Arcade but, as Smith Engineering shopped the idea around to developers, it evolved into a tabletop with nine-inch screen.

 The system was licensed to General Consumer Electronics in 1981.
 After a brief hardware and software development period, the Vectrex was unveiled on 7 June 1982 at the Summer Consumer Electronics Show in Chicago.
 It was publicly released in seven select introductory markets in October at a retail price of US$199 before being distributed nationally in the first quarter of 1983.
 The launch sales were strong enough that Milton Bradley bought out General Consumer Electronics in early 1983.